DJ4Earth/differentiable-esm-components-2025/README.md

 ## For section 4 (Application 2: Ocean General Circulation Model in a Re-entrant Channel Configuration)

 See the linked submodule `re-entrant-channel-model`.
 Instructions on how to run and replicate results from the manuscript are in the README there.

+## For section 5 (Application 3: Ice Sheet Model)

+See the linked submodule `DJUICE`.
+The two examples are under `DJUICE.jl/examples/Sensitivity_friction_PIG/` and `DJUICE.jl/examples/Sensitivity_BasalMelt_Amundsen/`.

+__NOTE__: ISSM is used only for comparisons.
+Please install [ISSM](https://github.com/ISSMteam/ISSM) and refer to its documentation for installation and usage.